-Charles Dickens' Regent's Park Home is Up For Sale
+Charles Dickens’ Regent’s Park Home Is Back On The Market

 Room with high ceilings, dark wooden floorboards, cream sofas and a chandelier

-If you’re committed to owning a piece of the past, this astonishing home boasts a Grade I status (awarded to only 2.5 percent of UK listed buildings), meaning it has been deemed a place of particular historical significance.
-It dates back to the early 19th century and served as Dickens’ summer home.
-Though it may sound rather ravishing, it comes with a price: a hefty £22.5 million.
+If you’re committed to owning a piece of the past, this astonishing home boasts Grade I status (awarded to only 2.5 percent of UK listed buildings) – meaning it’s been deemed a place of particular historical significance.
+It dates back to the early 19th century and was once owned by Charles Dickens, serving as a rather majestic summer home.
+Though this may sound ravishing, it comes with a price: a hefty £18.95 million.

 White marble bathroom with large bath

-The townhouse was designed by John Nash, the architect who can be credited for working on none other than Buckingham Palace, and it is certainly a property of palatial proportions.
-It boasts over 6000 square feet of space across five floors, with highlights including seven vast bedrooms, a sauna and a gym.
+The townhouse was designed by John Nash – an architect who can be credited for working on none other than Buckingham Palace – and it’s certainly a property of palatial proportions.
+It spans more than 6000 square feet of space across five floors, with highlights including seven vast bedrooms, a sauna and a gym.
 There’s a separate self-contained mews house, too, with a garage and two bedrooms.

 Dining room with grey chairs and blue artwork